-If there are no matching labels for either the primary or secondary output channels, and the Play Silence box has not been checked in Configuration Manager, the output channel plays the matching numbered audio track.
+If there are no matching labels for output channels and the Play Silence box has not been checked in Configuration Manager, the output channel plays the matching numbered audio track.
 Basically, the output channel behaves as if it were unlabeled.
-(See "Output routing if no output channels have been assigned labels" on page 230.)